Chirag-R11/Chirag-R11/README.md

 ## 📂 Projects

 ### 1. **[A SMART HOME APPLIANCES CONTROL SYSTEM BASED ON DIGITAL ELECTRONICS AND GSM NETWORK]()**
-   - **Description**: The Smart Home Appliances Control System is an embedded solution designed to remotely control household appliances using Digital Electronics and the GSM (Global System for Mobile Communications) network.
-This system leverages a microcontroller (e.g., Arduino) along with a GSM module to allow users to send SMS commands from their mobile phones to switch on/off various appliances like lights, fans, air conditioners, and more.
+   - **Description**: The Smart Home Appliances Control System is an embedded solution designed to remotely control household appliances using Digital Electronics and the GSM (Global System for Mobile Communications) network and more.
   - **Technologies Used**:
      - Microcontroller: [Arduino/ESP32]
      - Communication: GSM Module (SIM800L)